Do you want to volunteer in Sibiu? If so, I have a great recommendation.

 She definitely didn’t need to ask us twice!

 First, we met Tom, a stray who was found with a serious head injury.
 He might be a little slower than most dogs but his ultra-calm and cuddly personality made him my absolute favorite of the bunch.
 It took all the willpower in the world not to adopt him on the spot!

 We went outside and played with the dogs as they took turns being let out of their cages to run around.
 Here we met Blue, a high-energy husky with a missing tail, Sam, a super fluffy golden-mix recovering from a hit and run, and many other amazing personalities.

-Andrea told us the small dogs get snapped up quickly, and that’s why the shelter was mostly full of large breeds still waiting for adoption.
-Unfortunately, some have been there for years, and there’s nothing more they can do except wait for their forever home.
+Andrea told us the small dogs get snapped up quickly and that’s why when you volunteer in Sibiu you notice the shelter is mostly full of large breeds still waiting for adoption.
+Unfortunately, some have been there for years and there’s nothing more they can do except wait for their forever home.

 It’s sad to think about, but the dogs are lucky to be in a place where they’re so well cared for.

-Finally, Daniel and I rounded out our experience volunteering in Sibiu with a few long walks in the woods behind the shelter, and then said our final goodbyes to the dogs.
+Finally, Daniel and I rounded out our experience volunteering at the Sibiu animal shelter with a few long walks in the woods and then said our final goodbyes to the dogs.
 We only spent a couple hours with them, but it was still harder than I expected!

-I’m so glad Daniel and I were able to volunteer at the Sibiu dog shelter, and if you’re traveling in the area I recommend that you do too.
+I’m so glad Daniel and I were able to volunteer in Sibiu at the dog shelter, and if you’re traveling in the area I recommend that you do too.

 If you want to volunteer in Sibiu consider spending a few hours helping out (and hanging out) at Animal Life Sibiu!